Preparing to recruit at your startup

 If at least a few of these criteria are met, then you should take a more financially-minded approach and see if your forecast agrees.

-Budgeting for your first employees
+Budgeting for your startup's first employees

 In order to plan for the cost of hiring employees, you—or your accountant—will need to do some financial forecasting.